Governorship of Phil Murphy: Port Authority Bus Terminal

-Murphy supports the development of solutions of problems created by the aging, overcrowded Port Authority Bus Terminal.
+Murphy supported the development of solutions of problems created by the aging, overcrowded Port Authority Bus Terminal.

 Vehicle electrification

 In February 2022 he announced that New Jersey would begin rulemaking to follow California's standard of all new car sales being electric vehicles by 2035.

 Health and public safety

 Opioid crisis

 In February, the New Jersey Attorney General announced the newly formed Office of the New Jersey Coordinator for Addiction Response and Enforcement Strategies (NJ CARES) within the New Jersey Department of Law and Public Safety, statewide initiative to combat the opioid crisis.
-The administration considering making Narcan, used to reverse the effects of and overdose, available for free.
+The administration considered making Narcan, used to reverse the effects of and overdose, available for free.

 Reproductive services funding

 In February 2018, Murphy signed his first piece of legislation, the restoration of $7.5 million annual funding for Planned Parenthood, which had been cut early in the Christie administration.
 In 2020 funding reached $9.5 million.